vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 I always that the best time to send emails is during their mornings when they are about to start their workday.
 You might want to consider the timing aspect and plan to send the email at a time when you think it will be noticed.

-I will recommend you not to email them during late office hours or during weekends. {: .notice--warning}
+I'd recommend you not to email them during late office hours or during weekends.
+{: .notice--warning}

 ### Ask them whether their schedule permits time for a short discussion

-In your email, I will highly suggest to always include a sentence asking to speak with them for a few minutes.
+I would strongly advise to always include a sentence in your email asking to speak with them for a few minutes.
 For example, you may write somethig  like this

 > "If your calendar allows, can we schedule a Zoom/Teams call at your convenience to speak briefly about my research proposal?